Mo-sayed0/ToDoListApp/README.md

 3. You will see a menu with the following options:
    - 1: Add Task
    - 2: View Tasks
+   - 3: Complete Task
-   - 3: Remove Task
+   - 4: Remove Task
-   - 4: Save and Exit
+   - 5: Save and Exit
 4. Enter the number corresponding to the action you want to perform.
-5. Follow the prompts to add, view, or remove tasks.
+5. Follow the prompts to add, view, complete, or remove tasks.
-6. Select option 4 to save your tasks and exit the application.
+6. Select option 5 to save your tasks and exit the application.

 ## Code Structure

-The application consists of a single C# file (`Program.cs`) containing the `ToDoListApp` class.
-This class includes the following methods:
+The application consists of a single C# file (`Program.cs`) containing two classes:

+1. `Task` class:

+   - Represents a single task with a description and completion status.

+2. `ToDoListApp` class, which includes the following methods:
    - `Main()`: The entry point of the application.
    - `ShowMenu()`: Displays the main menu and handles user input.
    - `AddTask()`: Prompts the user to enter a new task and adds it to the list.
-- `ViewTasks()`: Displays all current tasks in the list.
+   - `ViewTasks()`: Displays all current tasks in the list with their completion status.
+   - `CompleteTask()`: Allows the user to mark a task as completed.
    - `RemoveTask()`: Allows the user to remove a task by its number.
    - `SaveTasks()`: Serializes the task list to JSON and saves it to a file.
    - `LoadTasks()`: Loads tasks from the JSON file when the application starts.

 ## File Storage